How UK companies can give US employees stock options

 Depending on the employee share/options scheme itself, there may be time limitations to exercise options or restrictions on when and how you sell any shares that you own.

-For instance, under the EMI scheme, employees must hold their equity for at least 24 months after the grant date to be eligible to pay only 10% Capital Gains Tax (instead of the standard 20%) at sale, over and above the value when granted.
+For instance, under the EMI scheme, employees must hold their equity for at least 24 months after the grant date to be eligible for the discounted rate of Capital Gains Tax (instead of the standard rate) at sale, over and above the value when granted.

 Sometimes, things don't work out.
 Again it depends on the scheme and type of shares, but generally speaking, any allocated shares/options not exercised become deferred shares (effectively, cancelled).